 More about population…

-In 2013 about 48% of Black men 25 and older attended college although half of them did not complete a degree compared to 58% of ‘all men’ who attended college who just under half have no degree (see chart on right).
+By 2018 about 50% of Black men 25 and older had been to college although just over half (54%) of them actually completed a degree compared to 60% of ‘all men’ who attended college, two-thirds of which (66%) have completed a degree.

-The percent of Black men who have an associates degree (7%) is equal to that of ‘all men’ (7%) in America (see above table).
-Only 18% of Black men over 25 did not complete high school.
+The percent of Black men who have an associates degree (7%) is just about equal to that of ‘all men’ (8%) in America (see above table).
+Only 15% of Black men over 25 did not complete high school.
 This is still higher than the percent for men of all races and ethnic groups together.
 More about Education…

 Compared to ‘all men’ in the United States Black men who worked were much less likely to work in occupations that may be considered white collar and were much more likely to hold blue collar or service jobs.
-Only 42% of working Black men held white collar jobs compared to 75% of ‘all men’ (see left chart).
-For the purpose of the above table white collar occupations include but are not limited to jobs in management, business, computers, office, legal, education, etc. More about Employment…
+Only 41% of working Black men held so-called white collar jobs compared to 50% of ‘all men’ (see left chart).
+For the purpose of the above table white collar occupations include but are not limited to jobs in management, business, computers, office, legal, education, etc.

 Blue collar occupations which were held by 36% of working Black men include employment in construction, maintenance and repair, installation, production, transportation, etc. Service occupations include healthcare support, protective service, food preparation and serving, etc.

-About 6% of working-age (18-64yrs old) Black men are currently in state or federal prison, or in a municipal jail (see chart right).
-This is three times higher than the 2% of ‘all men’ in the same age group.
-What’s even more concerning is that approximately 34%* of all working-age Black men who are not incarcerated are ex-offenders compared to 12% of ‘all men’ which means they have at one point in their lives been convicted of a felony.
+In 2013 about 6% of working-age (18-64yrs old) Black men were in state or federal prison, or in a municipal jail (see chart right).
+This was three times higher than the 2% of ‘all men’ in the same age group.
+What’s even more concerning is that approximately 34%* of all working-age Black men who were not incarcerated were ex-offenders compared to 12% of ‘all men’ which means they have at one point in their lives been convicted of a felony.
 This data coincides with the increased absence of Black men in the labor force because ex-offenders are prevented from obtaining a large percentage of occupations either by law and are often legally discriminated against by private employers.

-Fourteen percent of working-age Black men are veterans of U.S. military which is just slightly lower than all male veterans (15%).
-A larger percentage of working age Black men are considered disabled (16%) compared to ‘all men’ (11%).
+In 2013 Fourteen percent of working-age Black men were veterans of U.S. military which was just slightly lower than all male veterans (15%).
+A larger percentage of working age Black men were considered disabled (16%) compared to ‘all men’ (11%).